arrestle/pythonguis/readme.md

 1. I chose Python because I needed to learn it for a new position I'm starting in December, 2024
 2. I chose QT because it provides professional quality User Interfaces with a Python wrapper called PySide6 for easy programming and is cross platform, meaning one program works on Linux, Windows and Mac OS laptops.
 4. Note I implemented this UI in Python using [QT Widgets](https://doc.qt.io/qtforpython-6/PySide6/QtWidgets/index.html), and not [QML](https://doc.qt.io/qtforpython-6/tutorials/basictutorial/qml.html).
 QML would be a good choice if you needed a tablet interface or were working with a separate UX team.
 As that is not the case here widgets are simpler.
+5. There was a choice between PySide6 and PyQt for Python wrappers for QT but for licensing reasons went with PySide6.
+They are extremely similar though.

 ### Investigation into QT using PySide6.

+This all worked fine with Python 3.13.0

 * app-1.py represents [Creating your first app with PySide6](https://www.pythonguis.com/tutorials/pyside6-creating-your-first-window/)
 * app-2.py represents [PySide6 Signals, Slots & Events](https://www.pythonguis.com/tutorials/pyside6-signals-slots-events/) Button signals.